201949/godot-local-notification-android/README.md

 There is nothing complicated.
 In your game code, simply call the desired function and pass the icons, text and color you need to it.

 1 Add the plugin itself to the plugins folder.
-2 Enable plugin in export
+2 Enable plugin in export.
-3 Give the plugin the necessary permissions (in the export menu) - android.permission.SCHEDULE_EXACT_ALARM android.permission.USE_EXACT_ALARM android.permission.POST_NOTIFICATIONS
+3 Give the plugin the necessary permissions (in the export menu) - android.permission.SCHEDULE_EXACT_ALARM android.permission.USE_EXACT_ALARM android.permission.POST_NOTIFICATIONS.
 4 Add all the necessary icons to the mipmap (folder) small icon 96x96 large 256x256

 The text of your notification.